 It was most likely from these Arabic dialects that the word jumped through the Genoese and Venetian trading networks into Italian as melarancio, or mela arancio where ‘mela’ is Italian for fruit.
 From there, Old French picked up the word as pume orenge, where ‘pume’ is fruit.
 Orenge then moved into Anglo-Norman, and eventually into Middle English as our familiar orange.

-Carrot - The first recorded use of orange as a colour name in
+Orange in English - The first recorded use of orange as a colour name in

 English was in 1512, in a will now filed with the Public Record Office.